phossa2/env/README.md

 - Support PHP global variables like `$_SERVER` etc. in env file.

+  This is not compatible with shell script, thus *NOT* recommended.

   ```php
   HOST=${_SERVER.HTTP_HOST}
   ```

 - Support magic variables, like `__DIR__` and `__FILE__`.

+  This is not compatible with shell script, thus *NOT* recommended.

   Note: `${__FILE__}` consists only the file name (no path)